ScreenJournal

 BPO providers and staffing agencies live on client confidence.
 When you're managing agents on behalf of another company, screen activity logs alone don't demonstrate quality.

 Voice analysis provides concrete proof of performance: sentiment trends, adherence scores, resolution effectiveness.
 You can show clients not just that their agents were logged in, but that they were effective, professional, and compliant.
+See how this plays out for outsourced teams in our guide to BPO and call centre monitoring.

 What Employees See